Staying healthy while travelling for work

 Does travelling for work mess with your fitness routine and healthy lifestyle?

-Taking care of your health is not always easy, especially when you travel frequently.
+Taking care of your health is not always easy, especially when you’re travelling frequently.
 You have easy access to processed foods and takeaways, which seems very convenient in today’s busy lifestyle.
 Plus, after a full day’s work, you may want to put your feet up and enjoy a glass of wine and not hustle on busy roads to get to the gym.

 Perhaps you’ve found your perfect routine at home and you’re preparing healthy meals and exercising regularly.
 But, business travel often ruins your routine.